 National Parks

-Travelers from around the world flock to Poland for a variety of reasons.
+Travellers from around the world flock to Poland for a variety of reasons.
 While the cities are a major draw, Polish national parks are also an exceptional reason to visit the country.
-The twenty-three protected areas represent the best scenery and outdoor exploration opportunities.
+The twenty three protected areas represent the best scenery and outdoor exploration opportunities.
 Whether a visitor wants to hike in seclusion, spot wildlife in their natural habitats or get to know the country’s history, the parks offer an incredible way to pursue one’s passion.
 Each one is remarkable but the most appealing and popular ones are genuine wonders and make a list of the must-see for nature-lovers.

 Ojcowski National Park